National Association of Independent Writers & Editors

 ——————

-You can join in this conversation on November 18, at 2:00 pm eastern, when NAIWE will host a discussion on typography and scientific journals.
+You can join in this conversation on March 21, at 2:00 pm eastern, when NAIWE will host a discussion on the publishing process.
 The cost for NAIWE members is only $10!
 Nonmembers can join for $30.
 Register today!

 Categories: Board of Experts, Events, Professional Development